 There is some mixing of information this year, as 2020 brings us 13 moons.
 Traditionally, the Harvest Moon falls in September.
 If you search many sites, that is exactly what you will see.
-However, both the Harvest Moon and the Hunter’s moon are based upon the date of the Autumn Equinox.
+However, both the Harvest Moon and the Hunter’s Moon are based upon the date of the Autumn Equinox.

-Traditionally, the Harvest Moon is the full moon which is nearest to the equinox.
-The equinox this year fell on September 22nd with the September moon reaching it’s peak on September 2nd.
+Traditionally, the Harvest Moon is the full moon that is nearest to the equinox.
+The equinox this year fell on September 22nd with the September moon reaching its peak on September 2nd.
 The following moon reached her peak on October 1st, giving her the designation of “The Harvest Moon”.
 The moon following Harvest is always “The Hunter’s Moon”.
 Because of the way the calendar fell, the September full moon this year was titled “The Corn Moon”.

-The Hunter Moon is also the farthest moon from the earth this year.
+The Hunter Moon is also the farthest moon from the Earth this year.
 The moon has an oval orbit around the earth which brings it closer (a supermoon) and farther (a minimoon).
 Despite being further, it will not seem smaller.
 And even though it is called “A Blue Moon”, it will not be blue.